 What fuels the momentum for transformational change?
 Transformation has more vitality and purpose when it is inspired by a vision statement (a desired future state) that compels unified action throughout your organization.
 A vision for change is more powerful when it is co-created by large numbers of your stakeholders rather than handed down by senior leaders.
-When people participate in the formation of a shared vision, they are far more likely to achieve it.
+When people participate in the formation of a shared corporate vision, they are far more likely to achieve it.

 What Happens When Stakeholders Are Left Out of the Visioning Process?